Dieter Herzog

-Dieter Herzog (15 July 1946 – November 2025) was a German international football player.
+Dieter Herzog (15 July 1946 – 19 November 2025) was a German professional footballer who played as a winger.
+He made 360 appearances scoring 46 goals for Fortuna Düsseldorf and Bayer Leverkusen in his career in Bundesliga and 2.
+Bundesliga.
+Herzog made five appearances for the West Germany national team.

+Club career

-Herzog played more than 350 Bundesliga matches (69 goals) for Fortuna Düsseldorf and Bayer 04 Leverkusen in his professional career, after starting his senior career with Sportfreunde Hamborn 07 in a lower division and joining Düsseldorf a year before the club returned to the Bundesliga in 1971.
+Herzog started his senior career with Sportfreunde Hamborn 07 in a lower division and joining Düsseldorf a year before the club returned to the Bundesliga in 1971.
 He was part of the Düsseldorf team that ended third in the Bundesliga in 1972–73 and 1973–74, the season in which he made the biggest impact.
-In 1976 the left-sided winger joined Bayer 04 Leverkusen when the club was attempting to build a squad that could lead them all the way up to the Bundesliga.
-In fact, they succeeded and enabled Herzog to play four more season in the best German division then.
+In 1976, the left-sided winger joined Bayer Leverkusen when the club was attempting to build a squad that could lead them all the way up to the Bundesliga.
+In fact, they succeeded and enabled Herzog to play four more seasons in the best German division then.
+In addition to his 250 appearances in the West German top-flight, he also played in 161 matches in the old Regionalliga and 110 matches in the 1974 introduced 2.
+Bundesliga.

+International career

 In the prime of his game in the years before the 1974 FIFA World Cup, Dieter Herzog was called up by Helmut Schön to represent West Germany five times in 1974.
 As he also came to action in the games against Yugoslavia and Sweden in the second round of the tournament, he played a part in the host nation winning the World Cup on that occasion.
+Overall he won five caps – all in 1974.

+Career after pro times & Death

-Employed by Bayer 04 Leverkusen-sponsor Bayer after the end of his career, Dieter Herzog worked as a scout for his old club later on.
-Herzog died in November 2025.
+Employed by Bayer Leverkusen sponsor Bayer after the end of his career, Herzog worked as a scout for his old club later on.
+Herzog died in November 2025, at the age of 79.